Wizhumanz/api-gateway/README.md

-# Strategy Service, Anastasia Trading Bot
+# API Gateway, Anastasia Trading Bot

-Strategy service to call orders for Anastasia.
+API gateway to receive web app client requests and forward to other services.

 ## Local Dev